 In a number of senses, it's accurate to say that most people in the world have the wrong idea about Islam.
 From the assumption among some presidential candidates that they should be banned from entering the United States to the ignorance among non-Muslims RE: the age-old Shia-Sunni feud, misunderstandings about Islam account for at least as many problems as Islam itself.

 Another common mistake people make when it comes to Islam is thinking all Muslims live in the Middle East—in fact, a near majority don't.
 To the northern parts of India (which is home to the world's largest population of Muslims), to Asian Muslim-majority countries like Brunei, Indonesia, and Malaysia, Muslims are very far from being limited to the bazaars of Baghdad, the camel traders of Cairo or the spice markets of Sana'a.

 Neither Muslims nor Islamic architecture, at least not Islamic modern architecture.
-In fact, one of the great wonders of the contemporary Islamic world is located more than 4,000 miles away from Mecca.
+In fact, one of the great wonders of the contemporary Islamic world (the so-called "Crystal Mosque") is located more than 4,000 miles away from Mecca.

 History of the Crystal Mosque